go101/golds/README.md

   * Shows uses of package-level declared types/constants/variables/functions.
 * Smooth code view experiences (good for studying Go projects without opening IDEs):
   * Click a local identifier to highlight all the occurences of the identifier.
-  * Click a use of a non-local identifier to jump to the declaration of the non-local identifier, and fell free to open pages in new browser windows as needed.
+  * Click a use of a non-local identifier to jump to the declaration of the non-local identifier.
   * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct/interface types now).
   * Click the name of a method specified in an interface type declaration to show the methods implementing it.
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
 * Supports generating static HTML docs pages, to avoid rebuilding the docs later.
+  (Standard packages are generated in about 7 seconds, the kubernetes project packages are generated in about one minute.)
   And this is good for package developers to host docs of their packages.
 * All functionalities are implemented locally, no external websites are needed.
+* Just fell free to open any number of pages in new browser windows as needed.
 * JavaScript-off friendly.
 No tracing, no auto external websites visiting.

 _(NOTE: This tool is still in its early experimental phase.
 More new features will be added from time to time in future versions.)_